STQI Downtown Toronto School

 How to Achieve Peace and Happiness

 The ideas of peace and happiness are important for a fruitful life.
 They are both closely related to mental health and often discussed together, yet these are two different ideas.
 One of the key goals of Shaolin Chan is to help people achieve peace and happiness.
-So let’s take a look at finding peace first - what does it mean and how can ancient wisdom and its lessons help us to achieve it?
+So let’s look at finding peace first - what does it mean and how can ancient wisdom and its lessons help us achieve it?

 What are Peace and Tranquility?

-When people think about ‘peace’, they will usually think about the idea of not being disturbed for a prolonged length of time.
+When people think about ‘peace’, they usually think about the idea of not being disturbed for a prolonged time.
 For example, in times of war people would not feel at peace.
 When invaders and tyrants are resolved, people can eventually return to a life of peacefulness.
 But it may take years because people need to feel secure and to also resolve traumatic memories.

 Tranquility is the immediate or short-term state of non-disturbance that results in a positive euphoric feeling or emotion.
-Tranquility is not the same as peacefulness which is a long term mental state that is not associated with an emotion.
-Thus you can seek tranquility but not find peace, and you can lose tranquility and still be at peace!
+Tranquility is not the same as peacefulness which is a long-term mental state that is not associated with an emotion.
+Thus, you can seek tranquility but not find peace, and you can lose tranquility and still be at peace!